Buddha’s advice on dealing with pain

 The Bottom Line

-The Buddha’s message is empowering and gives you back your right to do what you want with your life.
+The Buddha’s message is empowering and gives people back their right to do with their lives as they please.

 Neither your time nor your body belongs to anyone else but you.